jlfaucher/executor/incubator/ooRexxShell/readme.txt

 ====

 ?: display help.
-?c[lasses] c1 c2 ... : display the specified classes.
+?c[lasses] c1 c2... : display classes.
-?c[lasses].m[ethods] c1 c2 ... : display the local methods of each specified class.
+?c[lasses].m[ethods] c1 c2... : display local methods per classes.
-?c[lasses].m[ethods].i[nherited] c1 c2 ... : display the local & inherited methods of each specified class.
+?c[lasses].m[ethods].i[nherited] c1 c2... : local & inherited methods
 ?d[ocumentation]: invoke ooRexx documentation.
-?h[elp] c1 c2 ... : display the local description of each specified class.
+?h[elp] c1 c2 ... : local description of classes.
-?h[elp].i[nherited] c1 c2 ... : display the local & inherited description of each specified class.
+?h[elp].i[nherited] c1 c2 ... : local & inherited description of classes.
-?i[nterpreters]: display the interpreters that can be selected.
+?i[nterpreters]: interpreters that can be selected.
-?m[ethods] method1 method2 ... : display the specified methods.
+?m[ethods] method1 method2 ... : display methods.
 ?p[ackages]: display the loaded packages.

 A first level of filtering is done when specifying class names or method names.
 This is a filtering at objects level.
-If the package regex.cls is available, then the names are regular expressions which are compiled into a pattern:
+If the package regex.cls is available, then the names starting with "/" are regular expressions which are compiled into a pattern:
     pattern~matches(string)
 Otherwise the names are just string patterns:
     string~caselessEquals(stringPattern)